RandomFractals/venn-diagram-generator/README.md

 # venn-diagram-generator

 we do it for #dataSci tech lulz

-# future home of Venn Diagrams Meme Generator
+# future home of Venn Diagrams Designer

 https://venn-diagrams.herokuapp.com/

-# basic Meme Generator UX Sketch Idea
+# basic Venn Diagram Designer UX Sketch Idea

 ![alt tag](https://github.com/RandomFractals/venn-diagram-generator/blob/master/screens/vennDiagramsMemeGeneratorSketchIdea.jpg)

 # Synopsis

-The idea for this meme generator project came from sourcing a number of ineteresting posts from the data science community: new data scientist position posted, articles shared on medium, kdnuggets or elsewhere, and heavy use and abuse of Venn Diagrams pics for that purpose.
+The idea for this Venn diagram pics generator project came from sourcing a number of ineteresting posts from the data science community: new data scientist position posted, articles shared on medium, kdnuggets or elsewhere, and heavy use and abuse of Venn Diagrams pics for that purpose.

 As a data viz specialist and practitioner, I've had it!
 A few other creative types decided if we can't beat them, we should join them, and create one stop shop app for you to gen those Venn Diagrams about what you fancy, and what unicorn intersection you are trying to find FTW.

-Thus, the Venn Diagram meme generator idea was born:
+Thus, the Venn Diagram generator idea was born:

 https://twitter.com/dataandme/status/848850426095120384

 ![alt tag](https://github.com/RandomFractals/venn-diagram-generator/blob/master/screens/vennDiagramsInTheWild.png)

+## Ultimate Project Goal

 Ideally, we'd like to create an app for you to gen Venn Diagrams like this: